 If the sauce is still thinner than you’d like after all ingredients are added, you can continue to reduce the cream for a short while.
 Or, a quicker, easier option is to add more parmesan for a thicker (albeit cheesier and gooier) sauce.

-Leftovers can be refrigerated for up to 4 days.
-Because of the cream in the sauce, salmon alfredo should not be frozen as the fat in the cream will separate once thawed.
+Leftovers can be stored in an airtight container storage in the fridge for up to 4 days.
+Because of the cream in the sauce, it should not be frozen as the fat in the cream will separate once thawed.

 We recommend storing the baked fish and fettuccine separately so that the fishy flavor doesn’t seep into the sauce and overtake the whole dish.